 Miami Beach is one of the best areas to stay in Miami.
 And if you’re wondering if it’s free to go to the beach in Miami, we have some good news.
 The answer is YES.
 That’s why our guide will start with the free things to do in Miami Beach.

 - Collect sunrays at Miami Beach.
 If you go to Miami and don’t visit the beach is like going to a pizza place and not tasting the pizzas.
-Lazing at Miami Beach is free of charge.
+Lazing at Miami Beach is free of charge and one of the top places that make Miami worth visiting.
 Just don’t forget the sunscreen.
 The rays are generous all year round.

 - Check Ocean Drive.
 Art Deco bars, hotels, and restaurants make this iconic street so famous.
 As the major thoroughfare in Miami Beach, Ocean Drive is also known for the luxurious cars that pass through it every day.